• Home

 • Be comfortable!
 The Tallahassee Museum is mostly outdoors, so be sure to dress for the weather during your visit.
 Wear comfortable shoes that you’ll be able to easily walk in while exploring the 52 acres of the museum.

-• When first getting to the museum, grab a map and ask about the activity times for the day, like animal encounters, so you don’t miss out on anything.
+• When you arrive, grab a map and check the schedule for daily activities like animal encounters or feeding demonstrations so you do not miss anything.

 FacebookTweetPin